Zzackllack/Politk-Projekt/Readme.md

 # Political Quotes Quiz (WIP)

-Test your knowledge of famous political quotes with this interactive quiz.
+Enhance your knowledge of renowned political quotes with this engaging and interactive quiz.

 ## Table of Contents